RIDisbo Supported

 What rule governs IOLTA trust accounts in Rhode Island?

-Rhode Island IOLTA trust accounts are governed by Rhode Island Rules of Professional Conduct Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Rhode Island IOLTA program.
+Rhode Island IOLTA trust accounts are governed by Rhode Island Rules of Professional Conduct Rule 1.15; RI Supreme Court Rules Art.
+IV, Rule 2.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Rhode Island IOLTA program.

 How often must Rhode Island attorneys reconcile their IOLTA accounts?

-Rhode Island attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+Rhode Island attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must Rhode Island attorneys retain IOLTA records?

-Rhode Island attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Rhode Island Rules of Professional Conduct Rule 1.15.
-Disbo retains all records automatically for the required period.
+Rhode Island attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 7 years under Rhode Island Rules of Professional Conduct Rule 1.15; RI Supreme Court Rules Art.
+IV, Rule 2.
+Disbo keeps all of it automatically for the required period.

 What happens if a Rhode Island IOLTA account is overdrawn?

-Required — bank must notify Rhode Island Bar Association.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+Required — bank must report to the Office of Disciplinary Counsel.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does Rhode Island IOLTA interest go?